-In this review, I share my experience of trying GU Liquid Energy during a 15 mile training trail run.
+In this GU Liquid Energy Gel review, I share my experience of trying this new product during a 15-mile training trail run.
 I tried the GU Liquid Energy Strawberry Banana, as well as the Orange and the Coffee flavors, these last two come with 20 and 40 mg of caffeine respectively.

-The good people at GU make a pretty straightforward pitch that their liquid energy products deliver the same portable and fast-absorbing energy as the original gels but in a different form factor – liquid.
+The team at GU claims that their new GU Liquid Energy Gel delivers the same portable and fast-absorbing energy as the original GU energy gels, but in a different form – liquid.
 The reason for the new type of gel, according the product overview page, is that having a variety of form factors makes it easier to ensure you keep fueling up during endurance sessions.
 I did not see any claims from GU about not needing to drink water alongside the liquid gels, on the contrary it states right on the packet “every 45 mins & hydrate along the way”.

 The difference in size of the liquid energy from the original GU is obvious.
 It is almost twice the weight at 60 grams vs 32 grams for original variants, but just a little big taller (seen with tip already ripped off in image below), and maybe 1.5 times wider.
 The package is still very reasonable to carry in your running shorts or belt.
 I was able to carry three of them without a problem in my shorts back pocket.